 When it came to mixing, “Gravity” Oscar winner Skip Lievsay was tasked with making an extremely detailed environment for the actors to inhabit, including accurately panning all dialogue and associated foley for all actions occurring on and off screen.

-Rookie filmmaker Bradley Cooper’s intimate, naturalistic remake of “A Star is Born” stars Cooper and Lady Gaga as gifted singer songwriters who fall in love.
+For “A Star Is Born, rookie director Bradley Cooper created total intimacy for his performances with Lady Gaga.
 They not only filmed their performances live at Coachella, the Stagecoach Music Festival, and larger venues in L.A., but also from a back-to-center stage perspective.
-Sound was integral in keeping us contained inside the world of Jackson and Ally, and sound designer-mixer Steve Morrow provided seamless transitions without audible breaks, and achieved a propulsive soundscape that also benefits from the immersion of Atmos.
+Sound was integral in keeping us contained inside the world of Cooper’s Jack and Gaga’s Ally.
+And sound designer-mixer Steve Morrow provided seamless transitions without audible breaks, and achieved greater sonic spacing between performers from Atmos.